czbiohub-sf/cerebra/docs/USAGE.md

 ## Counting variants

 The module `count-variants` module can be run after `germline-filter`, on the new vcfs contained in `/path/to/filtered/vcfs/`.
-However, `germline-filter` is entirely optional -- if you dont have access to germline or control samples, `count-variants` is the place to start.
+However, `germline-filter` is entirely optional -- if you dont have access to germline or "normal" samples, `count-variants` is the place to start.
 An example command line:
 ```
 cerebra count-variants --processes 2 --cosmicdb /optional/path/to/cosmic/database --refgenome /path/to/genome/annotation --outfile /path/to/output/file /path/to/filtered/vcfs/*